April 14, 2026

 Our endorsed partner offers information about critical changes to the student loan process.

-2. For Parent PLUS loan holders, the June 30 cutoff date works differently from prior federal student loan deadlines, for which you typically only had to have submitted a completed application by the date in question.
-This time, you’ll need to complete their consolidation before June 30.
-Considering that a consolidation can take two months or longer to complete, you will likely need to submit a consolidation application by the first week of April (and make sure to choose the ICR plan to repay the resulting consolidation loan).
+1. For Parent PLUS loan holders, the June 30 cutoff date works differently from prior federal student loan deadlines, for which you typically only had to have submitted a completed application by the date in question.
+This time, you will need to complete your consolidation before June 30.
+Considering that a consolidation can take 45 to 65 days or more to complete, you will need to submit a consolidation application as soon as possible to make sure your loans have been consolidated by the end of June – and make sure to choose the Income Contingent Repayment (ICR) plan to repay the resulting consolidation loan.

-Finally, if your household budget makes it impossible to afford your new or existing monthly student loan payments, consider contacting Cambridge Credit Counseling to learn more about your options.
-Clients on Cambridge’s debt management plan repay their credit card balances in full, but at significantly lower interest rates (an average of just 8%) -- creating breathing room in the budget that could help you afford your student loan payments.
+Finally, if your household budget makes it impossible to afford your new or existing monthly student loans payments, consider contacting Cambridge Credit Counseling to learn more about your options.
+Clients on Cambridge’s debt management plan repay their credit card balances in full, but at significantly lower interest rates (an average of just 8%) -- creating breathing room in the budget that could help you afford your student loan payments

 Click here for more information about student loan counseling or contact a student loan counselor toll-free at 888-254-9827.